Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

 \subsection{The equations of motion}

-In this work we start, in Sec.~\ref{sec:Eqns-Motion}, by writing the rigorous, general relativistic equations describing the motion of spinning test particles with gravitational and electromagnetic pole-dipole moments, subject to gravitational and electromagnetic external fields, in terms of physically meaningful quantities.
-This turns out not to be a straightforward task, as the covariant equations for this problem are still not generally well understood, with different methods and derivations leading to different versions of the equations, the relationship between them not being at all clear.
-Perhaps more surprising is the fact that it is the electromagnetic (not the gravitational) field that has been posing more difficulties, with a number of misconceptions arising in the physical interpretation of the quantities involved in the equations (some authors~\cite{PomeranskiiKhriplovich,Khriplovich2008} have even concluded that such a covariant description is not possible).
-The main difficulties concern the interpretation of the time components of the forces and the mass of the test particles, and the fact that in most works, e.g.~\cite{BhabhaCorben,Corben,CorbenBook,Dixon1967,Dixon1970I,BiniGemelliRuffini}, equations of motion are presented (Eqs.~(\ref{eq:ForceCan})-(\ref{eq:SpinCan})) which are symmetric in terms of electric and magnetic dipoles; that would, given the different nature of the two dipole models, seemingly lead (in many ways) to physically inconsistent predictions.
-This is discussed in detail in Appendix~\ref{sec:DixonEqs}, where it is shown that those equations are correct and consistent with the equations used in this work, Eqs.~(\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}); the difficulties arise in the physical interpretation of the quantities appearing therein.
+In this work we start, in Sec.~\ref{sec:Eqns-Motion}, by writing the general relativistic equations describing the motion of spinning test particles with gravitational and electromagnetic pole-dipole moments, subject to gravitational and electromagnetic external fields, in terms of quantities with a clear physical meaning.
+This turns out not to be a straightforward task, as the covariant equations for this problem are still not generally well understood, with different methods and derivations leading to different versions of the equations, the relationship between them not being clear.
+Perhaps more surprising is the fact that it is the electromagnetic sector that has been posing more difficulties, with a number of misconceptions arising in the physical interpretation of the quantities involved.
+These issues are clarified in Appendix \ref{sec:DixonEqs}, where the relation between the different versions of the equations and their physical interpretation are discussed in detail.